 both enabled.
 The Auto Trading button below the menu bar must also be enabled.
 In the Navigator under Expert Advisors you should now find the entry [Zorro].

 If not, right click on Expert Advisors and select Refresh.

 If you copied a new version, first compile the Zorro EA: double click on Zorro.mq4/mq5

 in the Data Folder for opening it with the MetaEditor, then hit

 again.
 Make sure that the terminal is connected to a valid account and that you are logged in;

-otherwise some Metatrader versons will crash when you start an EA.
+otherwise some terminal versons will crash when you start an EA.
 Open a chart window with the asset that you want to trade; for multiple assets use an EUR/USD chart.
 The time frame of the chart does not matter.

 Drag the Zorro EA onto the chart window.
 Confirm in the pop-up dialog that DLL imports and live trading are enabled.
 You should now see the comment "Controlled by Zorro

 EA" with a version number in the upper left corner of the chart, and a smiling face (MTR4) or a head with a green arrow button (MTR5) next to "Zorro" in the upper right corner.
 If the EA does not start, look for the reason under the Experts

 tab: you might have forgotten to copy a file or to check an option.